 Think about your career path.
-Work with Career Services to identify firms that match your goals.
-Things to consider: type of law, firm size, location and boutique vs. full-service firm.
+Work with career services to identify firms that match your goals.
+Things to consider: type of law, firm size, location, and boutique versus full-service firm.

 Do your research.
-Once you receive your schedule, get to know each of the firms with which you are interviewing.
+Once you receive your schedule, get to know each of the firms you’ll be interviewing with.
 A cheat sheet might be helpful for pre-interview prep and as a quick reference between meetings.

-Know why you are interested in the firm.
-In doing your research, identify what draws you most to the firm and be prepared to talk about your interests with the on-campus interviewer.
+Know why you’re interested in the firm.
+In doing your research, identify what draws you most to the firm and be prepared to talk about your interests with the interviewer.

 Know your interviewer.
-You will find yourself much more relaxed if you know a little bit about the person across the table or on screen.
+You’ll find yourself much more relaxed if you know a little bit about the person across the table or on screen.
 With that said, last-minute substitutions can happen, so don’t be alarmed if you have a different interviewer than anticipated.

-Know your resume.
-Interviewers will review your resume beforehand and everything listed is fair game—including the thesis you wrote 5 years ago.
-Your resume should be pristine.
+Know your résumé.
+Interviewers will review your résumé beforehand and everything listed is fair game, including the thesis you wrote five years ago.
+Your résumé should be pristine.
 Proofread for formatting errors and typos, skip the fancy font, and aim to fit everything onto one page.

 Be proactive.
-Most firms welcome and encourage write-in applications if they are not scheduled to visit your school.
+Most firms welcome and encourage write-in applications if they’re not scheduled to visit your school.

 The on-campus interview

 Stay calm.
-Do not worry if your interview runs long or is cut short.
+Don’t worry if your interview runs long or is cut short.
 There are many reasons schedules get off track, most of which have nothing to do with you.

 Ask candid questions about what is important to you.
-You should use the on-campus interview to arm yourself with information about the firms you are considering.
+You should use the interview to arm yourself with information about the firms you’re considering.

 Show enthusiasm.
 Firms are interested in people who demonstrate initiative and a positive attitude.
 Actively participate in the interview.
 It should be a conversation, not an interrogation.

-Make notes.
-After each on-campus interview, make notes to help you distinguish the firms.
+After each interview, make notes to help you distinguish the firms.
 This will be helpful as you receive callback invitations.

 Scheduling callback interviews

 Acknowledge or decline callback invitations immediately.
-If you receive a callback you are interested in pursuing, respond to the invitation right away.
-If you have determined from the on-campus interview that you are no longer interested in pursuing the firm, politely decline the callback invitation.
+If you receive a callback you’re interested in pursuing, respond to the invitation right away.
+If you have determined from the interview that you’re no longer interested in pursuing the firm, politely decline the callback invitation.

-Be as flexible with your time as possible.
-Give firms a couple of date options for your callback interviews.
+Be as flexible with your time as possible by giving firms a couple of time and date options for your callback interviews.

 Be considerate.
-Try to give as much advanced notice as possible if you are running late or plan to cancel a callback interview.
+Try to give as much advanced notice as possible if you’re running late or have to cancel a callback interview.